Ex ‘Teen Mom 2’ Star Jenelle Evans Claims JE Cosmetics Ended Ties With Manufacturer, Negative Rumors Persist

 “Don’t assume anything until you hear from me.
 Our make up (sic) company is currently switching formulas.
 New products coming soon!” she added.

-Fans were not surprised on a thread on Reddit about the announcement.
+Fans were not surprised about a thread on Reddit about the announcement.

 “Yikes my heart hurts for her in this one.
 She needs to reassess her whole life immediately,” wrote one poster.